 Student Farm at Penn State

-The farm is a space for people with a diversity of backgrounds to come and learn together.
+The farm is a space for people from diverse backgrounds to come and learn together.
 It is a living laboratory and a community gathering place.
 Through the farm, we demonstrate how food is grown and provide hands-on engagement opportunities for students and volunteers to gain skills and knowledge about food production, harvesting, and marketing.
 It is a launching point for conversation about many issues, including food security, food waste, and other pressing issues of our time.